Elleby, Washington St. beat Arkansas-Pine Bluff 65-50

 PULLMAN, Wash.
-(AP)Noah Williams’ defensive performance in the second half helped lead Washington State on a 17-5 run and to a 65-60 victory over Arkansas-Pine Bluff on Sunday night.
+(AP)CJ Elleby scored 22 points to lead Washington State to a 65-50 victory over Arkansas-Pine Bluff on Sunday night.

-The freshman had eight points, one of his two blocks and two steals after halftime.

-“Noah’s performance was awesome,” said WSU Head Coach Kyle Smith.
-“I was a little apprehensive in the first half because they were playing a lot of zone.
-We put Noah in the middle of the zone in the second half and kept him out there defensively and he really turned the game for us defensively and caused a lot of good things for us.”

-CJ Elleby had 22 points, his ninth game this season scoring at least 20, and also had seven rebounds and two assists.
+Elleby was 8 of-18 shooting and also had seven rebounds and two assists.
 Isaac Bonton chipped in 16 points, five rebounds and three assists and Jeff Pollard added 11 points.

 After a lackluster first half where they were held to just 32% shooting, the Cougars (9-4) outscored Arkansas-Pine Bluff 26-0 in the paint during the second.